MarkWme/blog/content/about/_index.md

 menu = "main"
 +++

-**Hi, I'm Mark Whitby** I'm a Azure Application Development Solution Architect (phew, that's a mouthful) at Microsoft in the UK.
+**Hi, I'm Mark Whitby** I'm an Azure Application Development Solution Architect (phew, that's a mouthful) at Microsoft in the UK.

 ***